dpotop/mlir-lus-public/usecases/README.md

 Assuming that LLVM/MLIR is installed under $(HOME)/llvm, and that you compile the use cases in the git repository tree, the two variables that require setting are ```IREE_BIN_DIR``` and ```TF_BIN_DIR```.
 These two variables must point in the Bazel compilation cache, where the binaries are placed.
 For Linux, this folder is under ```$(HOME)/.cache/bazel```.
 For MacOS, it is under ```/private/var/tmp```.

 ## Coroutine-based vs. sequential implementation

+To compile each of the 3 examples, move to the corresponding folder and execute ```make```.
+For the execution, each example has separate instructions in the README file of its folder.

 All three examples can be compiled in two ways:
 * Using the coroutine-based method described